jdrst/Localizer/README.md

 `DeepL:SourceLanguage` The language you are translating from so DeepL doesn't have to guess.

 DeepL only supports certain languages.
 See [here](https://developers.deepl.com/docs/api-reference/languages) for a list.

+You can also edit your config files manually.
+Just make sure it's valid JSON.
+The global config file is `appsettings.json` next to the executable.